- When: Thursday, 4 August 2022, 8:30AM (EST) | 2:30PM (CEST)

 The overall objectives of the event are:

-Followed by the formal launch of the publication, representatives will be invited to present successful case studies presented in the publication, which illustrate grassroots development, institutional capacity-building and policy initiatives; and SSTC lessons learnt and way forward.
+Followed by the formal launch of the publication, representatives will be invited to present successful case studies presented in the publication, which illustrate grassroots development, institutional capacity building and policy initiatives; and SSTC lessons learned and way forward.

 1. Opening Remarks

-- Mr Anping Ye, Director, South-South and Triangular Cooperation Division (PST), FAO
+- Mr. Anping Ye, Director, South-South and Triangular Cooperation Division (PST), Food and Agriculture Organization of the United Nations (FAO)

 2. Launch of South-South in Action – SSTC in Agricultural Development: FAO’s Experiences (2-minute video)